-Research methods: diary studies, personal inventories, observations, environment analysis, semi-structured and informal interviewing, participatory design, co-speculation, and technology probes were used in this project.
+Diary studies, personal inventories, observations, environment analysis, semi-structured and informal interviewing, participatory design, co-speculation, and technology probes were used in this project.

 With internet-connected devices in our homes, there are opportunities to recall moments from our individual and collective pasts.
 These recollections are made especially prescient through video.
-The projectors in particular prompted reminiscence on family members’ lives and seemed to foster individuals’ expressions of their unique interests, or sense-of-self through the sharing of YouTube videos.
+The Thought Projectors prompted reminiscence on our family members’ lives and fostered expressions of their unique interests, and sense-of-self through the sharing of YouTube videos.
 Other bespoke design has also explored expressions and affirmations of the sense-of-self using IoT capabilities, including the Self Reflector by designers/researchers at the University of Dundee.

 There are further opportunities to consider how domestic IoT systems can serve as both calming attributes of the home and functional ones at other times.
-Calm and slowness (slow TV) was an unexpected favorite in the family’s YouTube playlist.
+Calm and slowness (slow TV) were unexpected favorites on our family’s Thought Projector playlist.